VH-Lab/NDIcalc-vis-matlab/NDI_Pipeline_Manager_User_Manual.md

 ### 2.1 Prepare NDI Session Data

-Before using the NDI Pipeline GUI, your data must be prepared for utilization with NDI.
+Before using the NDI Pipeline GUI, your data must be prepared for use with NDI.
 This may include performing spike detection and sorting if you are working with extracellular recording data.
 Once your data has been processed and organized, you can write the output to NDI.
-In order for the Calculators to run, you will need to have previously run `decode_stimuli` and `calculate_stimulus_responses`.
+In order for the visual response Calculators here to run, you will need to have previously run `decode_stimuli` and `calculate_stimulus_responses`.
 After this initial processing, you will be ready to run Calculators and create Pipelines of customized Calculator instances.

 Prepare an NDI Data Session to be operated on by your created pipeline by running: